rackerlabs/docs-cloud-databases/api-docs/general-api-info/database-instance-status.rst

 When you submit an API request to create, list, or delete database instances, the response returns the current status information for each instance.

-The following table lists the status values that can be included in the response.
+following table lists the status values that can be included in the response.

 .. csv-table:: Database instance status values
-  :header: "Status", "Description"
   :widths: 25 75
+  :header-rows: 1

+  "Status", "Description"
   "``BUILD``", "The database instance is being provisioned."
   "``REBOOT``", "The database instance is rebooting."
   "``ACTIVE``", "The database instance is online and available to take